zhongyin/zhongyin.github.io/README.md

 - [2noise/ChatTTS](https://github.com/2noise/ChatTTS) - A generative speech model for daily dialogue.
 - [ZhuLinsen/daily_stock_analysis](https://github.com/ZhuLinsen/daily_stock_analysis) - LLM 驱动的多市场股票智能分析系统：多源行情、实时新闻、决策看板与自动推送，支持零成本定时运行。  LLM-powered multi-market stock analysis system with multi-source market data, real-time news, decision dashboard, automated notifications, and cost-f
 - [Forget-C/Jellyfish](https://github.com/Forget-C/Jellyfish) - An end-to-end production workspace for AI-generated short dramas.
 From script input to structured storyboarding, consistency management, shot preparation, video generation, and export.
-- [Alishahryar1/free-claude-code](https://github.com/Alishahryar1/free-claude-code) - Use Claude Code, Codex, Pi, and OpenCode for free (1.3B+ free tokens) from your terminal, app, IDE, or phone like OpenClaw (voice supported + ToS friendly)
+- [Alishahryar1/free-claude-code](https://github.com/Alishahryar1/free-claude-code) - Use Claude Code, Codex, Pi, and OpenCode (and 6 other harnesses) for free (1.3B+ free tokens) from your terminal, app, IDE, or phone, and now from the browser with native browser sessions (multi-harne
 - [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
 - [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A hand-picked collection of the finest of resources for the most awesome of agents, Claude Code, the undisputed champion of coding companions, from the unstoppable team at Anthropic PBC.
 A delectable
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用 AI 大模型和自动化工作流，根据主题或关键词一键生成高清短视频。Generate HD short videos from a topic or keyword with an automated AI workflow.
 - [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [anthropics/financial-services](https://github.com/anthropics/financial-services) -
-- [Jeffallan/claude-skills](https://github.com/Jeffallan/claude-skills) - 66 Specialized Skills for Full-Stack Developers.
+- [Jeffallan/claude-skills](https://github.com/Jeffallan/claude-skills) - 67 Specialized Skills for Full-Stack Developers.
 Transform Claude Code into your expert pair programmer.
 - [openai/skills](https://github.com/openai/skills) - Skills Catalog for Codex
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows
 - [googlefonts/googlesans-code](https://github.com/googlefonts/googlesans-code) - The Google Sans Code font family